EMDR & Somatic therapy

 Rather than only talking about what happened, EMDR works directly with how memories are stored.
 Many people notice relief in a shorter amount of time than traditional talk therapy, along with shifts in long-held beliefs like “I’m not enough” or “I’m not safe.”
 As these beliefs soften, clients often experience more self-trust, emotional freedom, and ease in the present.

 Somatic Experiencing focuses on creating safety in the body first.
 Before approaching difficult memories or emotions, we work on helping your nervous system feel more grounded and supported in the here and now.
-This might include noticing sensations, slowing things down, and learning how to come back to a sense of steadiness when emotions rise.
+This might include noticing sensations, slowing things down, and learning how to come back to a sense of calm or relative safety when emotions rise.

 In therapy, you may notice that different “parts” of you want different things—one part wants to speak up, another wants to shut down; one part craves connection, another pulls away.
 Internal Family Systems (IFS) and Parts Work help us explore these inner dynamics with clarity and compassion.